 The following rules apply when using Tulane University email:

 - All emails are required to comply with federal, state and local law, University policies and standards of professional and ethical behavior.

-- All communications sent using the University's email services must clearly identify the sender unless the receipient has explicitly requested anonymous comments.
+- All communications sent using the University's email services must clearly identify the sender unless the recipient has explicitly requested anonymous comments.

 - Email users must exercise caution when forwarding messages.
-University sensitive information must not be forwarded to any party outside the University without proper authorisation.
+University sensitive information must not be forwarded to any party outside the University without proper authorization.

 - Regardless of the circumstances, individual passwords must never be shared or revealed to anyone else besides the authorized user.
 Technology Services will NEVER request your password via email.